 LLB Revision: Top 10 Tips

 As it gets closer to summer exam time, the thought of revision might be slowly starting to creep into your mind.
-Revising for your LLB exams can be a daunting task, but there are plenty of ways to prepare.
+Revising for your LLB law degree exams can be a daunting task, but there are plenty of ways to prepare.
 Although everyone is likely to have different revision techniques, here are a few top tips to get started on your LLB revision.

 - Give yourself enough preparation time.
 It is always wise to start revising early to save yourself from cramming in the last few weeks.